MARCH 2014 FACES E-NEWSLETTER

 Not in New York City?
 Click here for events in your town

 FACES is pleased to accept applications for the 2014 College Scholarship Program.
-FACES will provide financial support for the education of incoming college freshmen affected by epilepsy.
-We are seeking to recognize the personal accomplishments of those living with epilepsy at the start of their college journey.
+FACES will provide financial support for the education of incoming freshmen or currently enrolled college students affected by epilepsy and seizure disorders.
+We are seeking to recognize the personal accomplishments of those living with epilepsy during their college journey.
 Awarded scholarship amounts will vary depending on the applicant’s financial need.
 Awards are to be used at a United States based institution for higher education.

 THE DEADLINE TO APPLY IS JUNE 9, 2014